ST10495618/PROG-PART1-PLANNING/README.md

 The system uses a database to store information about users, roles, events, registrations, results, categories, routes, and weather information.
 It also provides a REST API that allows authorised users to perform different operations depending on their role.

 The system has two main user roles: Organiser and Participant.
+1. Organiser
+The Organiser is responsible for managing racing events.
+An organiser can:
+1.Create new events.
+2.Update existing events.
+3.Delete events